stacklio/stackl/docs/content/basic/installation.md

 * `stackl-redis`: A redis instance, used as message channel
 * `stackl-agent`: Component responsible for creating stack-instances

 Simply execute following commands to set up your environment.
 We assume that you already cloned the repository to your own system and that you are in the root of the project.
-Note that we copy the example database to the `tmp` directory, don't skip this step since this path required in the Docker compose file.
+Note that we copy the example database to the `tmp` directory, don't skip this step since this path is required in the Docker compose file.

 ```sh
 cp -R build/example_database /tmp/example_database